berkshelf/berkshelf/_includes/index.md

 The Berkshelf is a location on your local disk which contains the cookbooks you have installed and their dependencies.
 By default, The Berkshelf is located at `~/.berkshelf` but this can be altered by setting the environment variable `BERKSHELF_PATH`.

 This central location is not the typical pattern of cookbook storage that you may be used to with Chef.
 The traditional pattern is to place all of your cookbooks in a directory called `cookbooks` or `site-cookbooks` within your [Chef Repository](http://wiki.opscode.com/display/chef/Chef+Repository).
-This may not seem far off - we do have all of our cookbooks in one central place, it's just not the Chef Repository.
+We do have all of our cookbooks in one central place, it's just not the Chef Repository and they're stored with a main version format.

-Therein lies another key difference: The Berkshelf contains every version of a cookbook that you have ever installed.
+Herein lies another key difference: The Berkshelf contains every version of a cookbook that you have ever installed.
 This is the same pattern found with RubyGems where once you have resolved and installed a dependency, you will have that gem until you delete it.

 Given the following cookbooks are installed:

     * nginx - 0.101.2
     * mysql - 1.2.4